christiangenco/christiangenco.github.io/now.md

 All the [book summaries](/books) and [blog posts](/posts) I've written are on this website.
 You can check out all of the apps I've made, and want to eventually make, on [my projects page](/projects).

 ---

+<h2>What is this?</h2>

+I read [a blog post by Derek Sivers](https://sivers.org/nowff) that talks about his idea to keep track of [what he's doing right now](https://sivers.org/now) on his website:

+> It’s a nice reminder for myself, when I’m feeling unfocused.
+A public declaration of priorities.
+> (If I’m doing something that’s not on my list, is it something I want to add, or something I want to stop?)
+> It helps me say no, too.
+When I decline invitations, I point them to [that page](https://sivers.org/now) to let them know it’s not personal.

+That sounds like something that could help me!

 For a list of more /now pages, visit [nownownow.com](http://nownownow.com/).